robinboncoeur/mygitblender/README.md

 Until you save your .blend file -- giving it a name -- you will notice the 'Apply Shaders' button is greyed out (disabled).
 The button will also be disabled if your figure - the target for the shaders - is not selected.
 Save your .blend.
 Make sure the 'path_list.csv' file is with your saved .blend, and that it contains valid path information about the location of your image files.

-The next step is to give your object file (the figure you are trying to apply a shader to) a prefix, using one of these core figure names:
+The next step is to change the name of your target object file (the figure you are trying to apply a shader to) to one of these core figure names:

    1. V4